Consumer spending outpaced income — again

 And I think that's why you're seeing a lot of Fed officials starting to talk about the possibility that the ultimate impact will maybe be less than initially feared.

-And that is sort of complicating sort of how they're thinking about what's happening with the inflation outlook and how that
+And that is sort of complicating sort of how they're thinking about what's happening with the inflation outlook and how that, how they should balance that against

 the weakening in the labor market that we've been seeing in recent months as well.

-Well, Rachel, do you think that means prices are studying that maybe the price increases from tariffs have been accounted for by now?
+Well, Rachel, do you think that means prices are steadying that maybe the price increases from tariffs have been accounted for by now?

 It's a great question and one that gets to Amera's point about, you know, we expected X, are we seeing Y?